Tollbar Island A45/A46 Improvement Project

 The A45/A46 road improvement project at Tollbar island Coventry started in January 2014 and was due to finish in autumn 2016.

 This project involved improving a 2 mile stretch where the A45 and A46 used to use a dual carriageway between Styvechale and the end of the London road.
-This section of the Stonebridge Highway is now expanded to 3 lanes each way.
+For the Tollbar Island A45/A46 Improvement Project , this section of the Stonebridge Highway is now expanded to 3 lanes each way.

 The £106 million project was required because this section of road carries 85,000 vehicles a day.
 The project had many issues with stakeholders and in October 2014 local businesses at the airport business park in Middlemarch business park on Siskin Drive complained that it was taking staff an extra 30 minutes to an hour to get through the junctions at rush hour periods.